 Busy is good… unless you’re overwhelmed, and have insufficient staff, and systems that can’t cope.
 Then it’s bad for your reputation, staff freak out and customers may decide not to return.
 The ‘sugar hit’ of a very busy day may be worse overall than regular steady supply of customers.

 When you get your menu, systems and staffing ready for a sudden rush, the results can be a tremendous boost to your cashflow.
-In fact, it can be a thrill for staff who achieve something great and win – that’s one of the most exciting parts of hospitality!
+It can also be a thrill for staff to achieve something great – that’s one of the most exciting parts of hospitality!
 AND their tips will be much better when it’s busy.
-You can also develop your systems so busy becomes the ‘new normal’, because your solid marketing is attracting more and more people.
+You can also develop your systems so busy becomes the ‘new normal’, because your solid marketing attracts more people.

-There are 3 essentials to harvest extra dollars when it’s busy…
+There are three essentials to harvest extra dollars when it’s busy…

 Time to improve your systems for the busy times…